 Having a demat account is the first step towards trading or investing.
-To understand the features and functions of this account properly, we have to fully understand the differences between a savings account, a trading account and a demat account.
-Want to learn more about the basics of the stock market?
-Join the Online NSE Academy Certified Capital Market Professional (E-NCCMP), available on Elearnmarkets.
+To understand the features and functions of this account properly, we have to fully understand the differences between a savings account, a trading and demat account.

 There’s an uncle in my neighbourhood who is an intraday trader.
 We often discuss market ideas and other related stuff on a weekly basis.

-While we were discussing the market scenario and volatility in the global market this week, his son (a newbie to the sharemarket) asked us that where should he open his demat account?
-On clarifying his doubt, he came up with a next question where he enquired about the distinction between savings, demat and trading account.
+While we were discussing the market scenario and volatility in the global market this week, his son (a newbie to the share market) asked us that where should he open his demat account?
+On clarifying his doubt, he came up with a next question where he enquired about the differences between these accounts

 The uncle started answering the doubt but in the meanwhile, I was surprised to hear that he himself doesn’t know the difference between demat and trading account.
 This problem is common to most market participants.

 This led me to come up with this write-up.
-So, today we’ll talk about the distinction between trading, demat and savings account.
+So, today we’ll talk about the distinction between the three popular accounts

 These three accounts combined together are widely known as the 3-in-1 account.
 Anyone who’s willing to buy or sell shares in the stock market got to have a demat and a trading account.